yangshengaa/dynamic_stock_industry_classification/index.md

 * **Node2Vec<sup>[[10]](#10)</sup> + KMeans**: conduct KMeans on Node2Vec embeddings;
 * **Sub2Vec<sup>[[11]](#11)</sup> + KMeans**: conduct KMeans on Sub2Vec embeddings.

+TODO: add a demo picture

 ### Graph Evaluation

 To evaluate if the re-constructed classification is "good", we go through the entire low-frequency stock picking pipeline and plug in new industry information in the final step -- Markowitz Portfolio Optimization -- to see if there is a performance gain in our strategy.

 We focus on the following four metrics to measure performance:

-* excess return: the excess return of the strategy with respect to the index / market;
+* **Excess Return**: the excess return of the strategy with respect to the index / market;
-* max drawdowns: max decrease of the portfolio in value;
+* **Max Drawdown**: max decrease of the portfolio in value;
-* turnover: measure the rate of invested stocks being replaced by new ones;
+* **Turnover**: measure the rate of invested stocks being replaced by new ones;
-* AlphaSharpeRatio: return / volatility, measure the ability of maximizing returns over risk.
+* **AlphaSharpeRatio**: return / volatility, measure the ability of maximizing returns over risk.

+TODO: put a sample backtest plot here.

 The dynamic property is done by a rolling-based train test schemed outlined as follows: we train the graph using $T_{train} = 240$ days and test the performance of the graph in the following $T_{test} = 40$ days.
 Then we move forward $T_{test}$ days to retrain the graph.
 Note that the test periods are not overlapping, and the train test periods are the same in the factor combination (machine learning) part of the low-frequency stock picking paradigm.
 We look at the metrics of the successive testing periods in our portfolio.